This is the Weight and Healthcare newsletter! If you like what you are reading, please consider subscribing and/or sharing!

 · Vivus – manufacturers of the weight loss drug Qysmia

-All of these organizations stood to profit from the AMA’s declaration of being higher-weight as a disease (and the lobbying was successful, not only did the AMA declare living in a larger body to be a disease, but they blatantly ignored the findings of their own Committee on Science and Public Health - which had studied the matter for a year and recommended against it - in order to do the weight loss industry’s bidding.)
+All of these organizations stood to profit from the AMA’s declaration of being higher-weight as a disease.
+Their lobbying was successful.
+Not only did the AMA declare living in a larger body to be a disease, but they blatantly ignored the findings of their own Committee on Science and Public Health - which had studied the matter for a year and recommended against it - to give the weight loss industry what it wanted.

 Rebranding simply existing in a larger body into a disease was a major step forward for the weight loss industry, but not the only step.
-The next big step for Big Pharma and weight loss surgery interests is insurance coverage for dangerous, expensive (and almost certain to fail) weight loss “treatments.”
+The next big step for Big Pharma and weight loss surgery interests is insurance coverage for dangerous, expensive (and highly likely to fail) weight loss “treatments.”

-And now the OAC’s “Platinum” level is down to one company – Novo Nordisk.
+Today, the OAC’s “Platinum” level is down to one company – Novo Nordisk.
 A company that, having made a literal fortune price gouging on insulin, has promised their shareholders that their new weight loss drug, Wegovy, will make them billions.
 The rest of the sponsorship levels are still chock full of weight loss companies.
 They’ve also separated their Chairman’s Council from what they are calling “Corporate Partners”.
 Here Novo is again the top funder at “more than $500,000 annually” with Eli Lilly kicking in “more than $100,000” and the list goes on.
-I’ve included the lists below.
+(I’ve included the lists below.)

 There is something else in common between the OAC of 2014 and today.
 At both times, they were involved in parallel campaigns that claimed to be about ending weight stigma, but were in fact about selling more weight loss interventions.